Flagsmith/flagsmith-docs/docs/platform/edge-api-migration.md

 If you have a product like a mobile app, where you cannot immediately force your users to upgrade (as opposed to a web app, for example), you will likely generate Identity writes to the old Core API.

-Following the migration, if we receive a request an `Identity` endpoint that results in a write to the core API, we will persist the data in the Core API _and replay the request into the Edge API_.
+Following the migration, if we receive a request to an `Identity` endpoint that results in a write to the core API, we will persist the data in the Core API _and replay the request into the Edge API_.
 This will happen for 4 weeks following the migration.
 After that you should stop writing Identities to the core API.

 This will give you time to migrate your users over to the new version of your application.